Myanmar–Philippines relations: Bilateral relations

 Relations between Myanmar and the Philippines existed before the colonial era.
 In the 1400s-1500s, historian William Henry Scott, quoting the Portuguese manuscript Summa Orientalis, noted that Mottama in Burma (Myanmar) had a large presence of merchants from Mindanao.
 Likewise, during the Burmese-Siamese Wars.
 Burma (Myanmar) employed the military services of mercenaries from Luzon who were called Lucoes.
 Burmese traders also traded in the Hindu Rajahnate of Cebu in the Visayas islands at the Philippines, as they exchanged Burmese sugar for Cebuano gold.

 The Philippines was one of the Asian countries most critical of Myanmar's military junta prior to its moves toward democracy in 2011, due to similar experience between the two nations ruled under military juntas of Ne Win and Ferdinand Marcos.

 Myanmar and the Philippines strengthen their ties particularly in business and economy.
 Vice President Jejomar Binay, representing President Benigno Aquino III.
 Burmese President Thein Sein at the ASEAN-India Commemorative Summit held on 2012 in New Delhi.
 The Philippines agreed to assist in the development of Myanmar's agriculture sector through the introduction of rice and banana technologies.
 In 2012, Myanmar is poised to reap real trade benefits from neighboring countries and the Philippines where a bilateral trade meeting to strengthen economic ties.
 Philippine Foreign Affairs Secretary Albert del Rosario meets Foreign Secretary Wunna Maung Lwin in Naypyitaw.
 The visit of del Rosario brought the relations of the two countries closer.
-The Philippines now supports the lifting of western sanctions against Myanmar.
+The Philippines now supports the lifting of economic sanctions against Myanmar.